 You can hop out for a saunter along the sand at Dunree Beach or nip into Dunree Fort (a military museum) for a nosey around.

 From Dunree, the drive moves inland to arguably the most impressive stretch of the Inishowen 100 route – Mamore Gap.
 The Mamore Gap is a twisty and narrow road that spins along the side of the beautiful Urris Hills.

 There’s a ‘Discovery Point’ here (a handy place to stop and soak up the view).
 You’ll catch some serious views as you start to descend towards Leenan (pictured above).

 As you continue out towards Tullagh Strand, you’ve the option to take a little detour (3-minute drive/6-minute cycle) to see Glenevin Waterfall.

 Make.
 This.
 Detour.
 Glenevin Waterfall is mighty.
-I’ve been here a handfull of times over the last couple of years and we had the whole place to ourselves on both occassions.
+I’ve been here a handful of times over the last couple of years and we had the whole place to ourselves on both occasions.

-If you fancy getting out of the car/off the bike for a bit, the nearby Doagh Famine Village (note: they close for the winter) is well worth a visit.
+If you’d like to get out of the car/off the bike for a bit, the Doagh Famine Village (note: they close for the winter) is well worth a visit.

 Here you’ll get an insight into the story of Irish life from the Great Famine of the 1840s up until the present day.
 The reviews online for this place are excellent.